-Build a bento layout with CSS grid
+Bento grid layout with CSS grid and container queries

 Bento grids offer a unique layout challenge for CSS.
 With the use of Tailwind you can create a flexible layout with modern CSS grid and @container queries.